Winston Choo: Other posts

 Choo has also contributed to several publications, including his recollections of Goh Keng Swee and his time in the Ministry of Foreign Affairs (MFA).
 He also supported the Dads for Life movement in Singapore by contributing to the book Letters from Grandpa and Grandma published in 2008.

 Personal life

 Choo married to Katherine Seow on 3 December 1966 and had two children together, Warren Choo and Karina Choo.
+Choo is Presbyterian and attended Sunday school at Prinsep Street Presbyterian Church in his youth.